 How to Prepare Your Yard for a Backyard Wedding

-Hosting a backyard wedding not only allows for a more relaxed atmosphere, it’s also a great way to maintain a healthy budget.
+Hosting a backyard wedding and/or a backyard wedding reception not only allows for a more relaxed atmosphere, it’s also a great way to maintain a healthy budget.
 We’ll show you how to properly prepare your home for a beautiful backyard wedding.

 Get Greener Grass

 If you’re planning to host a wedding ceremony and reception in your backyard, you’ll want your yard to look its very best for the special occasion.
 You must be proactive when it comes to learning how to get green grass, so your lawn will be ready in time for your guests.
 Check out our six secrets for growing greener grass.
 You’ll keep your lawn healthier, greener and thicker with a lot less effort.

 When the sun sets during your backyard wedding reception, you’re going to need more light than just the motion sensor lights on your house.
 So hang up some string lights in trees, around your deck or anywhere else you see fit.
 And be sure to check out these 10 breathtaking outdoor lighting looks for your yard.
 There’s nothing quite like the twinkle of outdoor lighting on a cool summer night.

 Build a Dance Floor

 Your wedding guests need somewhere to get their groove on, and dancing on grass in heels is no fun.
 Not to mention, it’s a twisted ankle waiting to happen.
 So with a little time and money, you can build a dance floor in your backyard from recycled wood pallets.
 And for a fun touch, paint a black and white checkerboard design on the dance floor.
 With a clearly defined dance area, your guests will be sure to dance the night away.